-The parking brake is actuated with a hand lever, which is located between the driver and passenger seats.
+The parking brake is actuated with a hand lever, which is located to the right of the driver.
 To set the parking brake, push down on the brake pedal and pull the lever up until it locks.
 To release the park brake, depress the foot brake pedal, pull up on the park brake handle, push the release button, and lower the handle.